ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 Note, that this portal will only remain accessible during the period the network is made available for non-business users on the Try Hack Me platform.

+## Consultant Details

+Name: Christopher Pritchard
+THM Username: Aquinas
+Contact: chris@grislygrotto.nz
+Bio: A professional working as the lead security engineer at a company in Aotearoa/New Zealand, Chris has been in the Infosec industry for about four years.
+They credit TryHackMe for much of their expertise and job opportunities, including providing sufficient training for Chris to obtain an OSCE3.
+They primary enjoy CTFs like this one, gaming, writing and software development.
+More details can be found on their linkedin bio: https://www.linkedin.com/in/christopher-pritchard-a669b6a

 ## Objectives

 The objective was to penetrate the corporate network, use that to access the banking network, then finally access the internal Swift banking interface and demonstrate impact via authorising a transaction between two accounts.